modalitysystems/modalitysoftware-docs/CreateTeam/customerHosted/armDeployScripts.md

   - Run **ARMDeploy.ps1**
   - Run **PostARMDeploy.ps1**

+> NOTE: The script uses a staging slot to deploy the CreateTeam code too which then automatically swaps over to the production environment to minimize down time

 ## Perform manual installation steps

 1. There are now a few manual steps that are required which can't be done by scripts